metacpan/metacpan-cpan-extracted/distros/D/Devel-Optic/README.md

 is intended for use by debuggers or similar introspection/observability tools where the consuming audience is a human troubleshooting a system.

-If the data structure selected by the query is too big, it will summarize the selected data structure into a short, human-readable message.
-No attempt is made to make the summary machine-readable: it should be immediately passed to a structured logging pipeline.
+Devel::Optic will summarize the selected data structure into a short, human-readable message.
+No attempt is made to make the summary contents
+machine-readable: it should be immediately passed to a logging pipeline or other debugging tool.

 # METHODS